-TVF's latest web series Panchayat, which released on Amazon Prime Video, has become a viral sensation, despite releasing alongside the return of Ramayan and Mahabharat.
+The latest season of TVF’s web series Panchayat, which released on Amazon Prime Video, has become a viral sensation much like the first season – thanks to talented performances and brilliant storytelling.

-A major reason for the show's success has been its brilliant starcast, led by Jitendra Kumar who plays the show's protagonist Abhishek Tripathi.
+A major reason for the show’s success has been the relatable characters, led by Jitendra Kumar who plays the show’s protagonist Abhishek Tripathi.

 Abhishek Tripathi’s journey is a reflection of every millennial’s story – one who is stuck in the wrong job, dreaming of a better life, and working hard to turn his dream true.
 Which, for Abhishek, is a job with an MNC.